How to detect faucet and toilet leaks.

 - if a faucet or other water fixture drips 60 drips per minute, that adds up to 5 gallons (21 litres) of wasted water per day.
 If it goes on for a year, that's over to 2,000 gallons of wasted water.

-Now, think about if more than one of your fixtures is leaking, and you are one of thousands with leaking fixtures in your city.
+Now, think about if more than one of your fixtures is leaking, and you are one of dozens with leaks in your neighborhood; and one of thousands in your city.
 All of a sudden we start to understand how 80 trillion gallons of water is wasted across the US every year.
 So, let's look at how to change that.

 For more information on how to diagnose these kinds of issues, have a look at the resources listed here.
 But for now, we just want you to understand that your water fixtures add a lot to your life.
-Whether talking about toilets, showers or faucets it is important to do a spend a little time maintaining them, so that you can save a lot of money on new fixtures or wasted water.
+Whether talking about toilets, showers or faucets it is important to spend a little bit of time maintaining them, so that you can save a lot of money on new fixtures and wasted water.